rjadie/epicore-softdev-application/README.md

 1. A description of the database schema, including a ERD (Entity Relationship Diagram), Data Dictionary, and DDL (Data Definition Language) script for building the database and inserting test data.

-2. A RESTful (Representational State Transfer) API project built with .NET Framework to allow for several basic CRUD (primarily Create & Read) use cases; included in this section are code excerpts code and examples of successful responses to API calls with all testing using the Postman API testing application.
+2. A RESTful (Representational State Transfer) API project built with .NET Framework to allow for several basic CRUD (primarily Create & Read) use cases; included in this section are code excerpts and examples of successful responses to API calls.
+All testing is done using the Postman API testing application.

-3. A brief discussion pointing out some limitations with the project.
+3. A brief discussion of the project.

 ## Part 1: Database Schema Development